 - Release or return certain property.

 The Handbook on Family Violence reports that as many as 50-70 percent of men charged with domestic violence also abuse children.
-The legal advocates of the Law Offices of Soheila Azizi & Associates always put the child first when it comes to family law matters, and we can help both you and your children get out of an abusive situation.
+The legal advocates of the Law Office of Soheila Azizi & Associates, P.C. always put the child first when it comes to family law matters, and we can help both you and your children get out of an abusive situation.

 If you suspect that your child is being physically, sexually, or emotionally abused, we can help you put a stop to it immediately.
 We work to ensure that your child’s safety comes first.